 Who has to sign an heirship affidavit in Texas?

-How heirs are determined under intestate succession, and who gets what when someone dies, is dependent on if the descendent had a spouse, children, parents, and/or other close relatives when they died.
+How heirs are determined under intestate succession and who gets what when someone dies depends on whether the decedent had a spouse, children, parents, and/or other close relatives when they died.